reyes271292/makingdevs.github.io/source/_posts/2016-03-24-phoenix-bootstrap.markdown

 It has been a while since I make a post and this is my first post in English so be gentle with me :P

-Since a couple of months I been working in a language called [elixir](http://elixir-lang.org/) and with his web framework [phoenix](http://www.phoenixframework.org/) and I have had a lot of fun with these elements.
+Since a couple of months I been working in a language called [elixir](http://elixir-lang.org/) and with his web framework [phoenix](http://www.phoenixframework.org/), I have had a lot of fun with these elements.
 But sometimes I been struggling with configurations that should be easy maybe I don't read that carefully or maybe I'm a knucklehead, but whatever the reasone is, I hope this configuration works for you and give you a little help of how configure your Javascripts third parties for your Phoenix application.

 <!-- more -->